 - no API integration or mobile support (you need Braintree for that)

-- recurrent payments with lots of options (like trial periods or discounts, promos, etc)
+- Recurrent payments with lots of options (trial periods, discounts, promo codes…)

 And the cons: